SoravsHeyGen

 💡 Analysis

-Real talk: Iteration response: Sora adapts to general use feedback faster.
+Real talk: Iteration response: Sora adapts to OpenAI's groundbreaking text‑to‑video model capable of minute‑long realistic clips. feedback faster.

 ⚖️ Verdict